smartcontractkit/documentation/docs/chainlink-keepers/keeper-economics.md

 ## Minimum Spend Requirement

-There is a minimum spend requirement per Upkeep to prevent misuse of the Keepers network.
-The minimum amount required is currently 0.1 LINK on any Upkeep that is registered.
-If your Upkeep does not pay at least this amount for executiouns, 0.1 LINK will not be withdrawable when you cancel.
-If you spend more than 0.1 LINK you will be able to withdraw all remaining LINK, even after additional funds are added, once you cancel.
+There is a minimum spend requirement per upkeep to prevent misuse of the Keepers network.
+The minimum amount required is 0.1 LINK on any upkeep that is registered.
+If your upkeep does not pay at least this amount to execute functions, 0.1 LINK will not be withdrawable when you cancel.
+If you spend more than 0.1 LINK, you will be able to withdraw all remaining LINK after you cancel even after additional funds are added.

 ## No node competition